 After putting in all that effort to fix your clogged sinks with a plunger, you’ll want to prevent future clogs from forming again.
 There are several ways to help keep your drains clear and avoid having to plunge blocked sinks regularly.

 Use inexpensive drain catchers or strainers to trap hair, food particles, and other debris before reaching the sink drain.
 This prevents build-up directly in the pipes.
 Pouring a weekly mixture of boiling water, baking soda, and vinegar down drains will help break up grease and residue.
-When using your sinks normally, always run plenty of water to wash away any lingering soap or food waste.
+Always run plenty of water when using your sinks to wash away any lingering soap or food waste.
 Never pour fats, oils or grease down the drain as they solidify and cling to pipe walls.
 Silicone drain covers also work great to catch stray hairs from going down bathroom sinks.

-Combining these preventative measures with the plunger unclogging technique allows you to keep your kitchen or bathroom sink drains free-flowing and avoid frustrating clogs.
+Combining these preventative measures with the plunger unclogging technique lets you keep your kitchen or bathroom sink drains free and avoid frustrating clogs.
 Just remember to take your time plunging, re-sealing the plunger cup and adding hot water until the sink drainage is cleared fully.
 A little regular maintenance will spare you from having to unclog blocked drains.

 When to Call the Pros for a Seriously Clogged Sink

-If your sink remains blocked even after multiple plunging attempts, don’t continue struggling on your own.
+Don’t continue struggling alone if your sink remains blocked after multiple plunging attempts.
 Contact the professional drain experts at The Brisbane Plumbers.
 Their licensed plumbers have the high-powered equipment and expertise to clear any blocked kitchen or bathroom sink for smooth water drainage.
 Don’t let a persistently clogged sink drain frustrate you any longer – call The Brisbane Plumbers to get it fixed fast!